fo-am/patternmatrix2/manual/manual.md

 ## Putting it together

-The sensor rows slot on top of the edge bars.
+The two pairs of sensor rows are connected together via the power cables (be careful when unpacking).
 The Raspberry Pi shelf needs to be slotted into the top two with the large opening outwards so power and HDMI cables can be plugged in.
 The two poles are inserted to lock everything in place.

 ## Connections